 MDOT is required to report to FHWA on the establishment of state performance targets and the progress made in attaining the state targets on a biennial basis (October 1 of each even numbered year).
-An exception is for the safety performance measures, which are required to be reported by MDOT to FHWA through the Highway Safety Improvement Program Annual Report by August 31 of each year.
+One exception to the biennial reporting requirements is for the safety performance measures, which are required to be reported by MDOT to FHWA through the Highway Safety Improvement Program Annual Report by August 31 of each year.
 MPOs are not required to provide annual reports other than MPO decisions on targets.
 MPOs are required to report MPO performance targets to MDOT in accordance with the documented procedures.
 This will result in MPOs reporting MPO safety targets annually to MDOT, and other performance targets as they are established (every two or four years).
+2018 Safety Targets - Roads and Highways federal regulations require the use of five year rolling averages for each of the performance measures, which include: Fatalities, Fatality Rate per 100 million VMT, Serious Injuries, Serious Injury rate per 100 million VMT, Non -motorized fatalities and serious injuries.
+The values used in creating the following charts for 2017 and 2018 are estimates provided by MDOT.